NinaSeemann/DHd202-BoA/README.md

 Step 0: Check out or download files from github
 ===============================================

-You'll get a folder with a name like "DHd2020-BoA".
-All other instructions refer to this folder as the root folder
+You'll get a folder with the name "DHd2020-BoA".
+All other instructions refer to this folder as the root folder.

 Step 1: Set up your environment
 =======================